unstablecookie/java-explore-with-me/README.md

 - statistics

 ## How to:
-App is container-ready.
+The app is container-ready.
 Download zip, extract files and run file docker-compose.yml with:

 ```
 sudo docker compose up